HTTP requests are classes

 }

-As you can see, we moved all details about the HTTP request into the separate class, and all we have to do to receive a response is to call the get method.
+By moving all details about the HTTP request into a separate class, all we have to do to send a request to an external resource and get a response is to call the get method.

-This method automatically converts a raw HTTP response to Illuminate\Support\Collection (if it's possible), or returns a Symfony response class instance otherwise (you can also use the getRawContent method to retrieve it).
+This method automatically converts a raw HTTP response to Illuminate\Support\Collection (if possible), or returns a Symfony response class instance (you can also use the getRawContent method to retrieve it).

 <?php